Get insider access

 Best 80-83-85 Inch TVs

-If you have a large room and sit far from the TV or simply want the largest TV available, there are a few large TVs you can choose from.
-Even though larger TVs are becoming more popular, you'll find more options in the 70-75-77 inch category, but there are still a few great TVs available at this size.
-It's easier to find the best 85-inch TV rather than the best 80-inch TV because 85-inch TVs are the most common, and some OLEDs are coming out in 83-inch sizes too.
+If you have a large room and sit far from the TV or simply want the largest TV available, there are a few large TVs to choose from.
+Even though larger TVs are becoming more popular, you'll still find more options in the 70-75-77-inch category.
+It's easier to find the best 85-inch TV rather than the best 80-inch TV because 85-inch TVs are the most common, and some OLEDs are coming out in 83-inch sizes.
 Choosing the right model all depends on your needs and personal budget.

-We've bought and tested more than 380 TVs, and below are our recommendations for the best big-screen TV to buy.
-See our picks for the best TVs for movies and the best 4k TVs, and if you want something smaller, the best 65-inch TVs.
-Most brands will start releasing their 2023 lineups soon, so make sure to vote on which ones you want us to buy and test first.
-If you want to find out more about the 2023 models, check out our 2023 TV lineup page.
+We've bought and tested more than 425 TVs, and below are our recommendations for the best big-screen TV to buy.
+You can see our picks for the best TVs for movies and the best 4k TVs, and if you want something smaller, the best 65-inch TVs.
+You can also vote on which ones you want us to buy and test.
+To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best 80-85 Inch TV